-The Introduction of the technical note, French-McCay (2024) provided a brief background to oil spill risk assessments and introduced potential issues with the entrained oil threshold examples provided by NOPSEMA (2019) (Table 1).
+In the Introduction of the technical note, French-McCay (2025) provided a brief background to oil spill risk assessments and introduced potential issues with the entrained oil threshold examples provided by NOPSEMA (2019) (Table 1).
 The objectives of oil spill risk assessment were stated: 'to evaluate whether aquatic habitats and organisms could be exposed to oil or its constituents at concentrations above levels of concern at some time after a spill'.
-The Environment that May Be Affected (EMBA) as applied by NOPSEMA was described: 'all areas exceeding conservative threshold concentrations at any instant in time after a spill'.
-The most conservative threshold examples provided by NOPSEMA (2019) for different pathways were listed, including for dissolved oil (10 ppb) and entrained oil (10 ppb), however the parameter(s) was not explicitly specified.
-The NOPSEMA (2019) dissolved hydrocarbon threshold of 10 ppb was assessed by French-McCay (2024) as being consistent with previous publications.
-The NOPSEMA (2019) entrained oil threshold of 10 ppb was assessed as being inconsistent with the research cited (Bridges et al., 2018; French-McCay, 2016; French-McCay et al., 2018).
-For example, French-McCay (2016) recommended that entrained oil thresholds should be 100× greater than dissolved oil thresholds since the toxic fraction (primarily soluble aromatics) make up only a small fraction (~1%) of oil in droplets.
+The EMBA as applied by NOPSEMA was described:where more analysis is to be performed to determine if impacts could occur or have occurred (i.e., if there is a spill) to some resources and their uses'.
+The most conservative threshold examples provided by NOPSEMA (2019) for different pathways were listed, including for dissolved oil compounds (10 ppb) and entrained oil (10 ppb), however the parameter(s) was not explicitly specified by NOSEMA as THC or PAHs.
+The NOPSEMA (2019) dissolved hydrocarbon threshold of 10 ppb was assessed by French-McCay (2025) as being consistent with previous publications.
+However, the NOPSEMA (2019) entrained oil threshold of 10 ppb was assessed as being inconsistent with the research cited (French-McCay, 2016; French-McCay et al., 2018).
+For example, French-McCay (2016) recommended that entrained oil thresholds should be 100× greater than dissolved oil thresholds since the toxic fraction (primarily soluble aromatics) make up only a small fraction ($^{1\%}$) of oil in droplets.
 This assessment was further supported by a statement that PAHs only make up between 1% and 7% of the composition of crude oils (these values were not referenced, but are consistent with those published in Neff et al. (2005)).
-Finally, it was recommended that thresholds for risk evaluations and establishing the EMBA should apply entrained oil thresholds that address 'the complexities of oil composition, weathering, partitioning in the environment, and organisms' behaviours'.
+Finally, it was recommended that thresholds for risk evaluations and establishing the EMBA should apply entrained oil thresholds that address 'the complexities of oil composition, weathering, partitioning in the environment, and organisms' behaviours' (French-McCay, 2025).